GoogleChrome/web.dev/src/site/content/en/fast/codelab-prefetching-wiih-quicklink/index.md

 1. Clear the network panel.
 1. Click on the **Blog** link to navigate to that page.
-1. Filter requests for “chunk” in the network panel.
+1. Filter requests for "chunk" in the network panel.

 <img class="w-screenshot" src="./cdt-blog-optimized.png" alt="Network panel showing the blog page with chunks picked up from cache.">

-The **Size** column indicates that these chunks were retrieved from the “prefetch cache”, instead of the network.
+The **Size** column indicates that these chunks were retrieved from the "prefetch cache", instead of the network.
 Loading these chunks without a `quicklink` took approximately **580ms**.
 Using the library it now takes **2ms**, which represents a **99% reduction**!